Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

 ### How To Edit Submitty.org Documentation

-If you want to add documentation to Submitty.org here's what you do.
+If you want to update or add documentation to Submitty.org here's what you do:

   * If you haven't already, you'll need to clone the git repo of Submitty.org